continuwuity/continuwuity/docs/deploying/nixos.md

 ### NixOS module

-The `flake.nix` and `default.nix` do not currently provide a NixOS module (contributions welcome!), so [`services.matrix-conduit`][module] from Nixpkgs can be used to configure Continuwuity.
+The `flake.nix` and `default.nix` do not currently provide a NixOS module (contributions welcome!), so you can use [`services.matrix-conduit`][module] from Nixpkgs to configure Continuwuity.

 ### Conduit NixOS Config Module and SQLite

 Beware!
 The [`services.matrix-conduit`][module] module defaults to SQLite as a database backend.
 Continuwuity dropped SQLite support in favor of exclusively supporting the much faster RocksDB.
-Make sure that you are using the RocksDB backend before migrating!
+Make sure you are using the RocksDB backend before migrating!

 There is a [tool to migrate a Conduit SQLite database to RocksDB](https://github.com/ShadowJonathan/conduit_toolbox/).

-If you want to run the latest code, you should get Continuwuity from the `flake.nix` or `default.nix` and set [`services.matrix-conduit.package`][package] appropriately to use Continuwuity instead of Conduit.
+If you want to run the latest code, get Continuwuity from the `flake.nix` or `default.nix` and set [`services.matrix-conduit.package`][package] appropriately to use Continuwuity instead of Conduit.

 ### UNIX sockets

-Due to the lack of a Continuwuity NixOS module, when using the `services.matrix-conduit` module a workaround like the one below is necessary to use UNIX sockets.
+Due to the lack of a Continuwuity NixOS module, when using the `services.matrix-conduit` module, a workaround like the one below is necessary to use UNIX sockets.
 This is because the UNIX socket option does not exist in Conduit, and the module forcibly sets the `address` and `port` config options.